AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 ## **Future Implementation**

-In the future, we can make the `FilteredPersonList` and `FilteredDonationRecordList` in sync.
+In the future, we can make the `FilteredPersonList` and `FilteredDonationRecordList` in synchronization.
 This means that the `DonationRecords` displayed correspond to the `Persons` displayed at all times.
 For example, when the user finds eligible blood donors from the list of `Persons`, the `DonationRecordsList` will be filtered such that only records which correspond to the displayed `Persons` are shown.

 The diagram below illustrates a potential implementation using the `FindEligible` command.